Fra Carnevale: Influences

 Carnevale's earliest works showed the influence of Dominico Veneziano.
 However, based on a payment taken by Fra Carnevale on behalf of Antonio Alberti, the assumption is that he apprenticed with this painter in the 1430s.
 He therefore arrives in Florence in 1445 "as a pupil not an apprentice which implies his early training was in the Marshes, possibly under the monk Jacopo Veneto; however another document connects him with Antonio Alberti."
 Lippi was recognized as “a crucible for artistic experiments by ‘the 1425 generation.’”

-Returning to Urbino, at this time he began an architectural project and brought artists from Florence such as Maso di Bartolomeo and Luca della Robbia.
+Returning to Urbino, at this time, he began an architectural project and brought artists from Florence, such as Maso di Bartolomeo and Luca della Robbia.

-His facial types and technique for articulating drapery folds are recognized from Piero della Francesca.
+His facial types and technique for articulating drapery folds are recognised from Piero della Francesca.
 Although his paintings are widely seen as perspectively inaccurate, he uses the motif of architectural backgrounds to his advantage, basing the precision of his style on the influence of his work as an architect.
-Lomazzo recorded Carnevale as an architect, and the stonework for the cathedral in Urbino is attributed to Carnavale.
+Lomazzo recorded Carnevale as an architect, and the stonework for the cathedral in Urbino is attributed to Carnevale.

 Paintings

 The painting, "The Ideal City," very often referred to in books on the theory and history of urban design and housed at the Walters Art Museum in Baltimore, is one of three similarly styled paintings and arguably attributed to Fra Carnevale.
 However, the painting is attributed by others to Francesco di Giorgio Martini, partly due to the latter's greater significance at the Urbino court and because the painting refers to architectural themes he refers to in his architectural treatise derived from Leon Battista Alberti's slightly earlier published treatise.
-This painting shows Carnevale’s strong sense and knowledge of architecture.
-The linear perspective and the three dimensional details of the building's facades are impeccable, all very much in the style of Carnevale’s work.
+This painting shows Carnevale's strong sense and knowledge of architecture.
+The linear perspective and the three-dimensional details of the building's facades are impeccable, all very much in the style of Carnevale's work.

-Only one of Fra Carnevale's works appears in its original location: in Urbino, Carnevale painted the Federico da Montelfeltro alcove in the Palazzo Ducale.
+Only one of Fra Carnevale's works appears in its original location: in Urbino, Carnevale painted the Federico da Montefeltro alcove in the Palazzo Ducale.
 The eight other works attributed to Carnevale include the Santa Maria della Bella altarpiece (also known as the Barberini panels or The Birth of the Virgin), an oblong panel in Palazzo Staccoli, The Presentation of the Virgin in the Temple, The Annunciation, The Coronation of the Virgin with Lippi, The Crucifixion, Saint John the Baptist in the Desert, and A Portrait of Man.
-Several of these works are often contested in regards to Carnevale's hand-- The Coronation of the Virgin with Lippi, The Crucifixion, Saint John the Baptist in the Desert, and A Portrait of Man all have conflicting opinions regarding their origin.
+Several of these works are often contested in regard to Carnevale's hand-- The Coronation of the Virgin with Lippi, The Crucifixion, Saint John the Baptist in the Desert, and A Portrait of Man all have conflicting opinions regarding their origin.
 Nonetheless, the 2004 exhibit of Carnevale's works in Milan definitively attributed these nine to the artist friar of Urbino.